harpur/BIOL2040/README.md

 ## FileChecker.r
 This function loads in a single file and ensures the students on it match a master list and that all cells within the file are filled out correctly

+As of right now, the script isn't an exceutable.
+I'll have that ready after I am sure I've hit all the potential errors that can come from this type of munging.